solana-foundation/developer-content/content/guides/games/nfts-in-games.md

 ## Using Solana Game shift to create NFTs

-Solana game shift is a gaming API maintaned by
-[Solana Labs](https://solanalabs.com/) which lets you easily create NFTs and other assets for your game.
+Solana game shift is a gaming API maintained by [Solana Labs](https://solanalabs.com/) which lets you easily create NFTs and other assets for your game.
 Game Shift offers these features: